Oceanside Lifeguard Division

-The Oceanside Lifeguard Service provides public safety to users of Oceanside’s coastline and ocean waterways from the Oceanside Harbor entrance to the south city limits, safeguarding 3.7 miles of beach.
+The Oceanside Lifeguard Service provides public safety to users of Oceanside’s coastline and ocean waterways, from the Oceanside Harbor entrance to the south city limits, safeguarding 3.7 miles of beach.
 Beach areas include Harbor Beach, North Pier Beaches, South Pier Beaches, Wisconsin Street, Oceanside Blvd., and Buccaneer Beach.
-Oceanside has a harbor, piers, rock jetties and sandy beaches all within a short walking distance which makes us unique along our coastline.
+Oceanside has a harbor, piers, rock jetties and sandy beaches, all within a short walking distance, which makes us unique along our coastline.

 Oceanside Lifeguards are trained in accordance with United States Lifesaving Association (USLA) standards.
 Many lifeguards are also trained Emergency Medical Technicians (EMT) to provide emergency medical care for beach users.

 In emergencies, Oceanside lifeguards can be contacted and dispatched by dialing 911.
-Informational telephone numbers include a recorded beach and surf report, which is updated twice daily as well as program information for the Oceanside Junior Lifeguards.
+Informational telephone numbers include a recorded beach and surf report, which is updated twice daily, as well as program information for the Oceanside Junior Lifeguards.

 Oceanside Lifeguards also facilitates a Junior Lifeguard Program during summer months.
-The program is aimed at youths from 9-16 years of age, is an extremely popular program conducted each summer with annual attendance exceeding 650 students.
+The program is aimed at youths from 9-16 years of age, and is an extremely popular program conducted each summer with annual attendance exceeding 800 students.
 Starting in 1949, the program has grown from the original four students and continued to provide the community and lifeguard service with knowledgeable ocean users.

 The Oceanside Lifeguards began in 1926 with the first paid lifeguard at the Oceanside Municipal Pier.
-Due to the growth in beach attendance and water rescues the City of Oceanside felt it necessary to provide safety for beach users.
+Due to the growth in beach attendance and water rescues, the City of Oceanside felt it necessary to provide safety for beach users.
 Rescue equipment was crude at best and often the lifeguard had no assistance.